Upper Gastrointestinal Bleeding | Acute Management | ABCDE

 Repeat administration of fluid boluses up to four times (e.g. 2000ml or 1000ml in patients at increased risk of fluid overload), reassessing the patient each time.

-If the patient is losing significant volumes of blood, fluid replacement alone is inadequate and blood transfusion needs to be arranged (see below).
+If the patient is losing significant volumes of blood, fluid replacement alone is inadequate, and blood transfusion needs to be arranged (see below).

-Seek senior input if the patient has a negative response (e.g. increased chest crackles) or if the patient isn’t responding adequately to repeated boluses (i.e. persistent hypotension).
+Seek senior input if the patient has a negative response (e.g. increased chest crackles) or isn’t responding adequately to repeated boluses (i.e. persistent hypotension).

 See our fluid prescribing guide for more details on resuscitation fluids.